David-Rad/Portfolio/README.md

 # Portfolio

-Immigration: An Exploratory Dashboard in Tableau \n Immigration Explanation: Provides rationale and references for the Immigration Dashboard
+Immigration Explanation: Provides rationale and references for the Immigration Dashboard
+Immigration: An Exploratory Dashboard in Tableau